Best RPA Software in 2024: A Comparative Review

 - UiPath Robot: Executes the automation workflows designed in UiPath Studio.
 Robots can be deployed in attended or unattended mode, depending on the specific automation requirements.

 - AI Fabric: Integrates AI and machine learning models into RPA workflows, enabling intelligent automation of complex tasks.
-This allows users to leverage capabilities like Natural Language Processing (NLP), Computer Vision, and Machine Learning to handle unstructured data and make decisions based on real-time information.
+This allows users to capabilities like Natural Language Processing (NLP), Computer Vision, and Machine Learning to handle unstructured data and make decisions based on real-time information.
 Users looking to integrate AI can compare tools via an AI tool review to inform their choices.

 - Automation Hub: A collaborative platform for identifying, prioritizing, and managing automation opportunities across the organization.
 It allows users to submit automation ideas, assess their feasibility and potential ROI, and track their progress through the automation lifecycle.